RCA 1802: Introduction

 The RCA 1802 has a static core CMOS design with no minimum clock frequency, so that it can be run at very low speeds and low power, including a clock frequency of zero to suspend the microprocessor without affecting its operation.

 It has two separate 8-pin buses: an 8-bit bidirectional data bus and a time-multiplexed address bus, with the high-order and low-order 8-bits of the 16-bit address being accessed on alternate clock cycles.
 This contrasts with most designs of the era, like the MOS 6502 and Intel 8080, which used a 16-bit address bus.

 The 1802 has a single bit, programmable and testable output port (Q), and four input pins that are directly tested by branch instructions (EF1-EF4).
 These pins allow simple input/output (I/O) tasks to be handled directly and easily programmed.

-Because the instructions took between 8 and 16 clock cycles to complete, the 1802 was not particularly fast.
-For comparison, the 6502 completes most instruction in 2 to 4 clock cycles, with the longest taking 7 cycles.
+Because the instructions took 16 or 24 clock cycles to complete, the 1802 was not particularly fast.
+For comparison, the 6502 completes most instruction in 2 to 4 clock cycles, with the longest (official instruction) taking 7 cycles.